mngduyphuong/2eSystem/README.md

 # 2esystem - Simple CRUD aviation system
 This is a responsive CRUD web application for managing airports using Vue.JS, Boostrap, PostgreSQL, Axios and Express.JS

-View the deployed version on Heroku: https://eesystem.herokuapp.com/
+View the deployed version on Render: https://twoesystem-fe.onrender.com

 ## Project setup
 #### Install dependencies